-In connection with this Amendment No. 1 to Transition Report (the "Report") on Form 10-K/A of Powell Industries, Inc. (the "Company") for the year ended September 30, 2006, as filed with the Securities and Exchange Commission on the date hereof, I, Thomas W. Powell, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report (the "Report") of Powell Industries, Inc. (the "Company") on Form 10-K for the year ended September 30, 2006, as filed with the Securities and Exchange Commission on the date hereof, I, Thomas W. Powell, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly represents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-Date: May 23, 2007 /s/ Thomas W. Powell
+(2) The information contained in the Report fairly represents, in all material respects, the financial condition and results of operations of the Company.

-Thomas W. Powell Chairman and Chief Executive Officer
+/s/ Thomas W. Powell Thomas W. Powell President and Chief Executive Officer